radawson/Shekyl/src/blockchain_utilities/README.md

 `$ monero-blockchain-import`

-This imports blocks from `$MONERO_DATA_DIR/export/blockchain.raw` (exported using the `monero-blockchain-export` tool as described above) into the current database.
+This imports blocks from `$MONERO_DATA_DIR/export/blockchain.raw` (exported using the `shekyl-blockchain-export` tool as described above) into the current database.

 Defaults: `--batch on`, `--batch size 20000`, `--verify on`